raging-loon/vigilv1/README.md

  - Logging
  - Remote login shell
  - Statistics
+## Installation
+You just need to run install.sh and make
+Note that if you are not planning on using the web interface and not using a mysql database, then you need to mark "use_mysql" in the config file as "NO".

 ## Plans
  - [x] Add monitoring for total amount of packets sent and recieved
  - [x] Add monitoring for some layer 3 protocols for IPv4